qmk/qmk_firmware/keyboards/sevencrumbs/matrix/readme.md

 ![Matrix with illuminated buttons surrounded by parts from a disassembled Matrix](https://seven-crumbs-static.pages.dev/matrix-scene.png)

 A rugged four-button macro pad with a per-key customisable RGB backlight.
+See https://zoid.com.au/matrix/ for more information.

 * Keyboard Maintainer: [Zoid Technology](https://github.com/ZoidTechnology)
 * Hardware Availability: Available Q4 2023